tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 #### Exam

+SQS vs Kinesis Streams
-SQS is a message queue service allowing you to move data between distributed
+- SQS is a message queue service allowing you to move data between distributed components of your applications without losing messages or requiring each application component to be available at all times
+- Kinesis streams is for evaluating data in near real time

+SQS use cases

+- parallel

+Kinesis Stream use cases

+- fast log data data feed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5MTI5MzI4NCwxMDI4ODEwODY1LDE2NT
+eyJoaXN0b3J5IjpbMTQxODc1NzQ3OCwxMDI4ODEwODY1LDE2NT
 k4NjI3NjgsMTAzMTUxNjE2LDIxNTMzNzM5LDE4NjI2NDg4Nzdd
 fQ==
 -->